 Cardiac Arrest in Healthy, Young Athletes

 A young, college basketball player was rumored to be a potential top pick in the professional basketball draft.
-Yet, during a game midseason, he experienced arrhythmias (irregular rhythms of the heart's beating).
+Yet, during a game midseason, he experienced heart arrhythmias (irregular heartbeats).
 He was removed immediately from the game and was treated.
-Three months later, during a tournament game, he collapsed and died.
-The cause of death?
-Sudden cardiac arrest.
-Other athletes, professionals and amateurs, have taken to the field only to meet a fatal defeat.
-Statistics show that this condition is rare, but what is sudden cardiac arrest?
-And why has it taken the lives of such strong, healthy athletes?
+Three months later during a tournament game, he collapsed and died.
+The cause of death was ruled as sudden cardiac arrest .
+Statistics show that this condition is rare, but it does happen to both amateur and professional athletes.
+In some cases, death occurs in athletes who do not have evidence of any underlying heart problems.

 Sudden cardiac arrest in its simplest terms means an abrupt cessation of the blood flow when the heart stops beating effectively.
 Although there is usually no forewarning of a problem, symptoms can sometimes be be missed or ignored.
 Symptoms might include fainting spells, chest pain, or shortness of breath.

 Sudden cardiac arrest is not the same as a heart attack .
-In a heart attack, the loss of blood supply causes heart muscle tissue to die.
-With sudden cardiac arrest, the body's electrical system becomes defective and the heart is not able to form an organized beat and rapid or chaotic activity occurs.
+During a heart attack, the loss of blood supply causes heart muscle tissue to die.
+With sudden cardiac arrest, the body's electrical system becomes defective and the heart is not able to beat in an organized manor, leading to rapid and chaotic activity.

-The American Heart Association (AHA) recommends that young athletes be screened before participation in sports to determine their risk for sudden cardiac arrest.
+The American Heart Association (AHA) and American College of Cardiology (ACC) recommend that young athletes be screened before participation in sports to determine their risk for sudden cardiac arrest.
 During the screening, the doctor will ask questions about whether the young person has a:

 - Personal history of chest pain or discomfort, fainting, heart murmur, or high blood pressure